Skip to content

 When to use it

-• When you need to access large datasets (like Wikipedia) in offline or low-bandwidth environments.
+• When you need to access large datasets (like Wikipedia) in offline, low-bandwidth, or censored environments.

-• For local archival and fast searching of educational or historical content.
+• For local archival and fast searching of educational, medical, or historical content.

 When not to use it

-• When you need real-time updates and the latest content.
+• When you need real-time updates and the latest content (ZIM files are snapshots).

-• When you require editing capabilities for the content.
+• When you require editing capabilities for the content (it is a reader, not an editor).

 Getting started